Menu Icon

 Sexual obsessions

 Sexual obsessions manifest in forbidden sexual thoughts, images, or even impulses to engage in inappropriate sexual acts with other people or children.
-It is important to note that this, in no way, points to paedophilia.
+It is important to note that this, in no way, points to pedophilia.
 What distinguishes people with these obsessions is the very fact that they have disturbing images and thoughts of such people in sexualized contexts.
 To cope with this, they engage in healthy interactions with such people (or children) so that they can review them in retrospect to check if anything was indeed sexually inappropriate or not.

 Somatic obsessions